 Artwork must adhere to the policy of the House Office Building Commission.
 In accordance with this policy, exhibits depicting subjects of contemporary political controversy or a sensationalistic or gruesome nature are not allowed.
 It is necessary that all artwork be reviewed by the panel chaired by the Architect of the Capitol and any portion not in consonance with the Commission’s policy will be omitted from the exhibit.
 The panel will make the final decision regarding the suitability of all artwork for the Congressional Art Competition exhibition in the Capitol.

-Students with additional questions about the art competition should contact Shanna King in Congresswoman Sewell’s Montgomery Office at (334) 262-1919.
+Students with additional questions about the art competition should contact Myeisha Hutchinson in Congresswoman Sewell’s Birmingham Office at 205.254.1960.